EvelynPryadkin/RockPaperScissors/README.md

 ## 🧑‍💻 Author

-Created by [Your Name] as a beginner Python project.
+Created by [Evelyn] as a beginner Python project.